Are you looking to add some virus-kicking herbal additions to your diet?

 According to a new research paper published in Italy, AHCC has shown a protective response to a wide range of viral infections, and this could support its use in the prevention of human pathogenic coronavirus, including COVID-19.

-This paper notes that AHCC has been extensively investigated as an immunostimulant both in animals and/or in humans affected by West Nile virus, influenza virus, avian influenza virus, hepatitis C virus, papillomavirus, herpes virus, hepatitis B virus and HIV by promoting a regulated and protective immune response.
+AHCC has been extensively investigated as an immune stimulant in both animals and humans.
+The extract appears to be effective against West Nile virus, influenza virus, avian influenza virus, hepatitis C virus, papillomavirus, herpes virus, hepatitis B virus, and HIV.

 Lentinula Edodes – Shiitake Mushroom

 Lentinula edodes, or shiitake mushroom, is the third most cultivated mushroom worldwide.
-It is used commonly in cuisine and has also been found to have a number of therapeutic properties.
+The mushroom is used commonly in cuisine and has also been found to have a number of therapeutic properties.

-Shiitake has been found to impact the immune system through its polysaccharide content, which contains high levels of Beta-glucan known to inhibit viral replication and inhibit tumor cell growth.
-Shiitake is the medicinal mushroom that is used to produce AHCC.
+Shiitake impacts the immune system through its polysaccharide content.
+High levels of Beta-glucan in shiitake mushrooms are known to inhibit viral replication and tumor cell growth.
+Shiitake is also the medicinal mushroom that is used to produce AHCC.

 Coriolus Versicolor – Turkey Tail

-Turkey tail contains immune-boosting polysaccharopeptides, Krestin (PSK) and Polysaccharid peptide (PSP) that have powerful immune-boosting properties.
+Turkey tail contains polysaccharopeptides, Krestin (PSK) and Polysaccharid peptide (PSP) that have powerful immune-boosting properties.

-The peptides in turkey tail have been found to increase white blood cells, stimulate dendritic cells, allowing the body to produce molecules that fight infections and naturally strengthen the immune system.
+The peptides in turkey tail have been found to increase immune cells, allowing the body to fight infections and naturally strengthen the immune system.

 Korean Red Ginseng aka Panax Ginseng